 A peep into the Future

 We believe the AI/Robot age is already here.
 It's just that the robots are not roaming in the streets, as the movie Terminator showed it to be, but are settled in cloud provider data centers.

+The robots are already here.
+They are just sitting in cloud datacentres.
 After all, if you think carefully - isn't a lot of our lives governed by the notifications we get on mobile or desktop.
 Be it slack pings, new offer on e-commerce, email, twitter replies or WhatsApp notifications.
 Our brain has got attuned to responding to these triggers like a Pavlovian dog.
 In a way, the robots are already here and controlling us, but by sitting in their comfortable datacentres.

 Observability/monitoring is a way to ensure that these cloud-based robots are functioning properly and are doing what they are supposed to do.
 In spite of all the advancements in computer science, these cloud-based software systems are fragile and break quite often.
 Any software engineer who has deployed a service at least has a few stories to narrate on how he deployed services and the issues faced.